EDGW/karox/README.md

-# Karox
+# karox

-Karox is a operating system kernel that runs on risc-v and loongarch processors.
+karox is a operating system kernel that runs on risc-v and loongarch processors.

 It's my experimental project, and it's still in development.